josipx/Jenx.AzureDevOps.WpfClient/README.md

 	* list Azure Build definitions and builds,
 	* trigger new Build.

-* First, you need to put Organization name and personal token into Settings page in order to have access to Azure DevOps projects.
+* First, you need to put Organization name and personal token into Settings page in order to have access to Azure DevOps backend.

 ## Summary

-* Visual Studio 2019 is with no doubt top product, again Microsoft did some marvelous work.
+* Visual Studio 2019 is with no doubt top product.
+Again Microsoft did some marvelous work.
 VS2019 is still the best Dev IDE on the market.
 * .NET Core is on the right track!
 I like apporach they are doing.
 From code perspective I had no big problems with .NET Core 3.0 (preview) and WPF.
 *